 About the SJT for Admission to Clinical Education (SJTace)

 The Situational Judgement Test for Admission to Clinical Education (SJTace) is an admissions test used for entry to the Scottish Graduate Entry Medical Programme (ScotGEM).

 The SJTace is designed to help select applicants with the most appropriate professional behaviours required for new doctors to be successful in their clinical careers.
 It is used in collaboration with other admissions processes such as the UCAS application, academic qualifications and the GAMSAT.

 The SJTace has identical content to the SJT subtest offered within the UKCAT.
-Therefore candidates who have sat the 2017 UKCAT do not need to sit the SJTace.
+Therefore candidates intending to sit the 2018 UKCAT do not need to sit the SJTace.
 Their UKCAT result (which includes an SJT banding) will be communicated to all their university choices.

 There are no general exemptions from the test.
 Candidates who believe they may be unable to sit the SJTace should see the information on Mitigating Circumstances.

 A candidate may only take the test once in any test cycle and any instances of multiple testing in the same cycle will be treated as an example of unprofessional behaviour.